mongodb/mongo/src/mongo/logv2/README.md

 of the codebase (like config variable declaration, abstract class definitions, etc.)

-For `attr` fields, do the following:
+For `attr` field names, do the following:

 #### Use camelCased words understandable in the context of the message (msg)